Why Did Miley Cyrus Delete Her Instagram Posts? Fans Have A Few Theories

 Some might say that this kind of stunt is a little tired.
 The reason why some stars might take such an extreme approach to social media is perfectly clear — deleting photos costs nothing, is relatively easy to do, and, if you’re a big enough celebrity, almost always gets people talking, which means that it’s free publicity for whatever project you’re trying to promote at the moment — but it’s been done enough times that it’s fairly predictable.

-Then again, some might argue that Cyrus has always used her persona as a means of shifting public perception — so why shouldn’t she capitalise on an Instagram stunt like this?
+Then again, some might argue that Cyrus has always used her persona as a means of shifting public perception — so why shouldn’t she capitalize on an Instagram stunt like this?

 After all, Cyrus has gone through more than a few aesthetic transformations throughout her career.
 It only takes one glance at a photo of Cyrus to figure out the era in which it was captured, whether it was the Party In The U.S.A. years, the Bangerz period, or the Dead Petz phase.
 She also “reinvented” herself for last year’s album, Younger Now, taking on a more laid-back, stripped-down look that aligned with the album.